Key Takeaways

 What Are the Fees and Commissions Associated With Fixed Index Annuities?

-Like any other type of annuity, fixed index annuities come with fees that must be paid on top of the initial premium.
+Like any other type of annuity, fixed index annuities may come with fees that must be paid on top of the initial premium.
+Most fixed index annuities do not include annual product (percentage) fees.
+While the simplest ones don’t have mandatory product fees unless you add on an optional rider, some products are created with built-in riders and, therefore, built-in product fees.
 The more complex an annuity is, the more expensive the fees tend to be.
+For the right annuity, the value you will receive will be worth the costs of the product.

 A 4% spread fee might reduce a 12% index gain to just 8% growth credited to the annuity’s value.